Driving Madeleine: Production

-The film entered production in spring 2021.
+The film entered production in mid-2021.

 Release

-The film premiered on 23 August 2022 at the Angoulême Film Festival.
+The film premiered on 23 August 2022 at the Angoulême Francophone Film Festival.
 It was also screened as a special presentation at the 2022 Toronto International Film Festival, before going into commercial release on 21 September.
+The film was released theatrically in the United States on 12 January 2024 by Cohen Media Group.